Nevicar/RandomMemes/README.md

 # RandomMemes

 This is just a page for random memes.
-Nothing of this is serious, and all of it is bad.
+Nothing of this is serious and all of it is bad.